DAY 21:

 At one point we were stopped dead for at least ten minutes, nobody moving in any direction due to an accident in an intersection up ahead of us.
 Several of the sidewalk vendors took advantage of the situation to wander among the stalled vehicles, hawking snacks.
 I’d just recently recovered from a bout with the Turistas, so I wasn’t inclined to risk food from a questionable source, but Mike was hungry, so he called this guy over.
 Unfortunately, what he was selling wasn’t food.
 It was a unique local handicraft, a banana leaf, cleverly folded and trimmed to look like an oversized grasshopper.
 Mike decided it would make a great gift for his granddaughter, so he bought one.
 I can’t honestly remember if he got it home in one piece, but it was definitely an interesting souvenir!

-The images in the slide show (above) and many of the other images in this post are screenshots harvested from Michael Fritz’s GoPro videos, which were taken through the front windshield and the passenger side window of the Jeep as we headed west from Tuxtla Guttierez.
+The images in the collage (above) and many of the other images in this post are screenshots harvested from Michael Fritz’s GoPro videos, which were taken through the front windshield and the passenger side window of the Jeep as we headed west from Tuxtla Guttierez.
 The camera was literally all over the place, so please excuse the unusual angles, and the reflections in the glass.
 Note that our road trip took place in 2015, so the imagery in Mike’s videos dates back to that year.

 MX 190: GOOGLE STREET VIEW